wilburforce83/binarybottrading/README.md

 # binarybottrading

-Basic Repo for the binarybottrading.eu site
+Basic Repo for the binarybottrading.com site

-### All my scripts have been moved to my own platforms freely available through https://binarybottrading.eu
+### All my scripts have been moved to my own platforms freely available through https://binarybottrading.com